 * * * * *

-I bought my copy.
-To explore further at Amazon UK, click below:
+Source: Own copy.
+To explore further on Amazon, please click below:

 We by Yevgeny Zamyatin, trans Clarence Brown (Penguin Classics 1993)